Key Takeaways

 Up to this point, we've discussed several UX measurement methods, all yielding a particularly valuable set of data points.
 But how does a company choose which is most relevant to their needs?
 This is based on several considerations, including:

-1. 1.
+1.

-Objectives and goals
+Objectives and goals2.

-Audience and context
+Audience and context3.

-Qualitative vs. quantitative approaches
+Qualitative vs. quantitative approaches4.

 Limitations and biases in understanding